objektwerks/flix/README.md

 >This commandline tool is 2 tools in one:
 1. build tool
 2. repl
 >I have not tested the repl beyond 1 + 1 and the like.
+But it doesn't appear to be a true repl.

 >For manual startup, setup an environment file ( such as .bashrc, .zprofile, etc ) as follows:
 ```